-For the lateral control, the steering angle of the front wheels is the absolutely dominant control input.
-Such a technique is already well developed for ICV and the results can be applied to EV.
-For this reason, in this paper, we focus our discussion into (1) longitudinal control.
+In this paper, we focus our discussion into (1) longitudinal control.
+For the lateral control, the steering angle of the front wheels is the dominant control input.
+Such technique is already well developed for ICV and the results can be applied to EV in a better improved manner.
+By applying multi wheel drive system, in particular, the independent control of 4 wheel-in motors, EV can realize completely new motion characteristics.